fastoch/Linux/Ansible.md

 - Then, it will install Ansible.
 - After that, it will use Ansible to provision my new computer

->[!note]
+>[!important]
->My script is using ansible-pull very heavily.
+>My script uses ansible-pull very heavily.
+Ansible-pull is installed automatically when you install Ansible.

 ## About Ansible-Pull

-Normally, when you run Ansible, you have an Ansible server, and this server uses SSH to connect to all
+**Ansible** runs on an Ansible **server** which uses SSH to connect to all of your computers and configure them (the config is **pushed**).
+**Ansible-Pull** does the inverse.
+It runs on the **computer** you want to configure and pulls the config from the server to the computer.

+Ansible-pull will download the changes from a **Git** repository, and will then run everything in that repo against itself.
+Here's an example of an ansible-pull command: `ansible-pull -U https://github.com/fastoch/Ansible/mydesktopconfig.git`

+>[!important]
+>The Git repo doesn't have to be hosted on Github.
+It can be hosted on a private Git server, in which case the URL will probably start with http instead of https.

+The Git repo has to be structured a very specific way.
+We'll get into how to create such a repo and how to populate it with actual configs.

 More details:
 - https://www.youtube.com/watch?v=sn1HQq_GFNE